-President Docking’s most recent book, “The College of the Future: Lowering Costs for Students by Fixing the Business Model of Higher Education,” lays out a bold plan to help America’s colleges flourish within our current challenging environment.
-The book was also just recently selected by Amazon as a “hot new release.”
+President Docking’s most recent book, “The College of the Future: Lowering Costs for Students by Fixing the Business Model of Higher Education,” lays out a bold plan to help America’s colleges flourish by working together to start dozens of new high-demand majors.

-Docking is a veteran speaker and leader in higher education circles, having served as Chair of the Division III Presidents Council of the NCAA, the NCAA Board of Governors, and a member of the five-person NCAA Executive Committee.
+Docking is a veteran speaker and leader in higher education, having served as Chair of the Division III Presidents Council of the NCAA, the NCAA Board of Governors, and a member of the five-person NCAA Executive Committee.
 He has chaired the American Council on Education Fellows Board, the Michigan Colleges Alliance, the Michigan Independent Colleges and Universities, and the Tax Committee of the National Association of Independent Colleges and Universities.
-He has testified to the Education and Workforce Committee for the United States Congress and to various committees of the Michigan Legislature.
+He has testified to the Education and Workforce Committee for the United States Congress.

-Docking consults widely with colleges and universities throughout the country on enrollment growth, strategic planning, and leveraging new academic and athletic programs to ensure financial stability at higher education institutions.
+Docking consults widely with colleges and universities throughout the country on enrollment growth, strategic planning, and leveraging new academic and athletic programs to grow enrollment and improve the financial sustainability of private colleges.

-Dr. Docking is married to Elizabeth Docking and they have four children and three grandchildren.
+Dr. Docking is married to Elizabeth Docking, and they have four children and five grandchildren.

 Get Started